 - Don’t come into contact with warts if at all possible.
 If you have to touch a wart to apply treatment, make sure you wash your hands extremely well.

 The above are eleven top things to know about plantar warts.
-If you think you are experiencing this painful condition, contact the professionals at Red Mountain Footcare to learn more about treatment options.
+If you think you are experiencing this painful foot condition, contact the professionals at Red Mountain Footcare to learn more about treatment options.